electrickite/httpty/README.md

   * `00` Data: text sent to or received from the tty interface
   * `01` Error: indicates an error has occurred, message data contains the error message
-  * `02` ID: Message data contains the client ID number as assigned by the Htty server
+  * `02` ID: Message data contains the client ID number as assigned by the HttPty server
   * `03` Alert: Message data contains a notice or alert
   * `04` Resize: Trigger terminal resize.
 Message data format: `COLUMNS|ROWS`

-A JavaScript client implementation is included with the Htty server project in `client/htty.js`.
+A JavaScript client implementation is included with the HttPty server project in `client/httpty.js`.

 # Copyright and License

 Copyright 2018 Corey Hinshaw

-Htty is made available under the terms of the MIT license, the full text of which can be found in the LICENSE file.
+HttPty is made available under the terms of the MIT license, the full text of which can be found in the LICENSE file.